davidtom/goal_highlights/notes.md

 - create data flow to be alerted when unmatched players and teams are added
 - seed some teams myself from api
 - create pages to add/edit players and teams
-- create log files to run apicontroller
+- create log files to run apicontroller.scan (first need to figure out how to scan a listing, not a stream)

 ###Think about controllers and structure: